Suite breadth vs procurement depth.

 - Restaurant / recipe weakness.
 Composite items handle simple kits but not the dynamic ingredient costing, yield tracking, and substitution that food service requires.

 - No agentic supplier monitoring.
-When a supplier emails Zoho doesn't read it.
+When a supplier emails "blueberries out, subbing strawberries 1:1," Zoho doesn't read it.
 You do.

 - No team collaboration on supplier emails inside the system.